fruizg0302/drools-poc/README.md

 end
 ```

+The given Drools rule is verifying that the postal code (`postcode`) of an `Address` object should be filled with exactly 5 numeric characters.

+Here's the breakdown of the rule:

+- **When:**
+  - `address : Address(postcode != null, postcode matches "([0-9]{5})")`: This part checks that the `postcode` field of the `Address` object is not `null`, and that it matches the regular expression `([0-9]{5})`.
+This regular expression ensures that the `postcode` consists of exactly 5 numeric characters (digits from 0 to 9).
+  - `checkResult : AddressCheckResult()`: This part checks for the presence of an `AddressCheckResult` object, which will be used to store the result of the rule verification.

+- **Then:**
+  - `checkResult.setPostCodeResult(true)`: If the conditions in the "when" part are met, this action is executed, and the result of the postal code verification is set to `true` in the `AddressCheckResult` object.
+  - `System.out.println("Verified!")`: This line prints "Verified!" to the console, indicating that the verification was successful.

+This rule verifies that the postal code of an address is exactly 5 digits long, and if so, sets the verification result to `true` and prints a confirmation message.

 ## How Drools is configured

 1. **Constants Definition**: The constant `RULES_PATH` is defined, which specifies the path to the rules directory within the classpath.